vedantpalit/Vedantpalit/README.md

-- 🔭 I’m currently working on Causal Intervention on VL Models and Zero-Shot Robustness of VL Models
+- 🔭 I’m currently working on Robustness of Zero-shot VL Models

 - 🌱 I’m currently involved in work related to **Deep Learning Architectures, Natural Language Processing and Computer Vision**